openresty/lua-nginx-module/README.markdown

 Idle connections in the pool will be monitored for any exceptional events like connection abortion or unexpected incoming data on the line, in which cases the connection in question will be closed and removed from the pool.

 In case of success, this method returns `1`; otherwise, it returns `nil` and a string describing the error.

+When the system receive buffer for the current connection has unread data, then this method will return the "connection in dubious state" error message (as the second return value) because the previous session has unread data left behind for the next session and the connection is not safe to be reused.

 This method also makes the current cosocket object enter the "closed" state, so there is no need to manually call the [close](#tcpsockclose) method on it afterwards.